manaspratap/reveal_on_pull/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

-Steps to Contribute
+Steps to Contribute:
-Fork the repository.
+- Fork the repository.
-Create a new branch: git checkout -b my-feature-branch.
+- Create a new branch: git checkout -b my-feature-branch.
-Make your changes and commit: git commit -m 'Add some feature'.
+- Make your changes and commit: git commit -m 'Add some feature'.
-Push to the branch: git push origin my-feature-branch.
+- Push to the branch: git push origin my-feature-branch.
-Open a pull request.
+- Open a pull request.

 📄 License